wembaSop/SV-MeCa/README.md

 **Hint:** Be aware of the correct use of quotation marks `"`.

-In VCF mode, the additional input file `stats.txt` is requried to provide information about mean sequencing coverage and read lengths.
+In VCF mode, the additional input file `stats.txt` is required to provide information about mean sequencing coverage and read lengths.

 [Example file](https://github.com/wembaSop/SV-MeCa/tree/master/Test/stats.txt) content: